 There’s an endless amount of marketing strategies and plans businesses can adopt.
-But they all have one thing in common, you have to make sure your plan is taking your ideal clients into account.
+But they all have one thing in common - you have to make sure your plan is taking your ideal clients (aka buyer personas) into account.
 If a marketing effort is going to fail, it’s because it’s not based on research - specifically research on your target market.

 Buyer Persona Research Means More Effective Marketing

-Believe it or not… buyer persona research can be an enlightening experience.
+Believe it or not, buyer persona research can be an enlightening experience.
 Researching your personas can provide a new perspective on your business that you’ve never considered.

 Persona research also factors into search engine optimization best practices and techniques.
-Understanding the lingo your ideal clients are using will help you appear in more searches online.
-Plus, if you are in tune with your ideal clients and create content that truly answers their questions and concerns, you will be seen as a trustworthy resource.
-Businesses that produce relevant and helpful content stand out amongst their competition.
+Understanding the lingo your ideal clients use will help you appear in more searches online.
+Plus, if you are in tune with your ideal clients and create content that truly answers their questions and concerns, you will be seen as a trustworthy resource and a subject matter expert.
+Additionally, businesses that produce relevant and helpful content typically stand out amongst their competition.

-In fact, you’ll find the best return on investment comes when you spend your advertising budget to reach the people that are the best fit for your company with specific messaging they will identify with.
+In fact, you’ll find the best return on investment comes when you spend your advertising budget to reach the right people that are the best fit for your company with specific messaging they will identify with.

 Social media is an excellent tool any business can use to promote a brand, drive website traffic, and engage with its audience.
 How do you know which social channels are best to use?
 You guessed it!
 Buyer persona research.
-You can never assume your best audience is on Facebook or any other platform.
+You can never assume your target audience is on Facebook or any other platform.
 Take the time to learn where your people are by asking them directly.

 Do The Work.
 Never Wing It.

 Every marketing and sales initiative should be based on research or data, and that includes buyer persona research too!
 Take the guesswork and assumptions out of your marketing and sales.
 Keep your persona research on-hand and challenge processes and techniques at your company to make sure they are evolving with your target market.